pranto113015/pranto113015/README.md

   <h3 style="text-align: center;">💻 Passionate about coding, creating, and continuous learning.</h3>

   <p>
-    👋 I'm <strong>Pranto</strong>, a <strong>Front-End Developer</strong> and <strong>Graphics Designer</strong> from Bangladesh.
+    I'm <strong>Pranto Kumar</strong>, a <strong>Front-End Developer</strong> from Bangladesh.
 I completed a 4-year Diploma in Computer Science and Technology at <strong>Bogura Polytechnic Institute</strong>.
-I spend most of my time coding innovative projects 💡 or crafting creative designs 🎨.
+I spend most of my time coding innovative projects.
   </p>

   <p>
-    🎓 I served as a <strong>Campus Ambassador</strong> at <strong>Creative IT Institute</strong> from March 2022 to April 2023.
-Throughout my academic journey, I participated in government skill development training under the <strong>Mobile Game & Application Project (UX/UI Design)</strong> 🕹️ organized by the ICT Division.
+    I served as a <strong>Campus Ambassador</strong> at <strong>Creative IT Institute</strong> from November 2022 to June 2025.
+Throughout my academic journey, I participated in government skill development training under the <strong>Mobile Game & Application Project (UX/UI Design)</strong> organized by the ICT Division.
   </p>

   <p>
-    🖥️ I also completed an 80-hour training on <strong>Web Development Essentials</strong>, conducted by the Department of Computer Science and Engineering (CSE), Jagannath University, from October 2024 to May 2025, under the <strong>Enhancing Digital Government and Economy (EDGE) Project</strong> of the Bangladesh Computer Council, ICT Division.
+    I also completed an 80-hour training on <strong>Web Development Essentials</strong>, conducted by the Department of Computer Science and Engineering (CSE), Jagannath University, from October 2024 to May 2025, under the <strong>Enhancing Digital Government and Economy (EDGE) Project</strong> of the Bangladesh Computer Council, ICT Division.
   </p>

   <p>
-    💡 I have strong command over programming languages like <strong>C, C++, Java, and JavaScript</strong>, and am proficient in <strong>Data Structures & Algorithms (DSA)</strong> 📚 and <strong>Object-Oriented Programming (OOP)</strong>.
-Additionally, I have hands-on experience with technologies and tools such as <strong>HTML, CSS, Bootstrap, JavaScript, and MySQL</strong> 🛠️.
+    I have strong command over programming languages like <strong>C, C++ and JavaScript</strong>, and am proficient in <strong>Data Structures & Algorithms (DSA)</strong> and <strong>Object-Oriented Programming (OOP)</strong>.
+Additionally, I have hands-on experience with technologies and tools such as <strong>HTML, CSS, Tailwind CSS, Bootstrap, JavaScript, React.js and Next.js</strong>
   </p>
 </section>